The Russian accusative case.

 This is the accusative's signature rule, and it confuses every learner at first.
 The key insight: for masculine nouns, whether something is alive determines the ending.

-- Inanimate masculine: accusative = nominative (no change). Я вижу стол.
+- Inanimate masculine: no change, the word stays exactly as it is. Я вижу стол.
 (I see the table.)

-- Animate masculine: accusative = genitive (ending changes). Я вижу брата.
-(I see the brother.)
+- Animate masculine: add -а or -я. Я вижу брата.
+(I see the brother.) брат → брата.

 - Feminine: always changes, regardless of animacy. -а → -у, -я → -ю.

-- Neuter: always stays the same as nominative, regardless of animacy.
+- Neuter: always stays the same, regardless of animacy.

 Accusative noun endings